How Can I Show My Dog Affection?

 Resist Picking Up Your Small Dog

-Use the Power of Love at the Right Time
+The Power of Affection at the Right Time

 Related Articles